Redesigning the website was near the top of the to-do list when you accepted the offer to take over marketing for your company earlier this year.

 - Search engines will follow that redirect over the course of 90 days, sending traffic intended for your old pages to your blog main page.

-- Over time, Google will learn that you eliminated that posts and that your blog main page is not a relevant match for your old pages.
+- Over time, Google will learn that you eliminated those posts and that your blog main page is not a relevant match for your old pages.

 - Google will stop ranking your old pages for the search queries they used to occupy.